Caixa Econômica Federal MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it shows current MCP platform and adapter versions, using a specific verb and resource.
-It distinguishes from siblings like toolkit_info by focusing on version information.
+The description explicitly states the tool shows current MCP platform and adapter versions, which is a specific verb+resource combination.
+It clearly distinguishes from siblings like 'toolkit_info' which might show other system info.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.